masterindevdevopsqa/udemy_js/README.md

     Javascript is one of the core technologies of the web, alongside HTML & CSS.

-    It is a hight-level, interpreted programming language & Dynamically typed language that can be used on the client side as well as the server-sde with Node.js
+    It is a hight-level, interpreted programming language & Dynamically typed language that can be used on the client side as well as the server-side with Node.js

 2. ##### What is Javascript used for?